chrysocode/test-as-you-think/README.md

 # Release Notes

+## Version 0.4.1: Travis CI as a continuous integration platform

+- Build the project with [Travis CI](https://travis-ci.org).

 ## Version 0.4: Time limit as an expectation

 - Expect that the system under test replies within a time limit.